kinvolk/lokomotive/docs/configuration-reference/components/cluster-autoscaler.md

 ## Configuration

-Currently Lokomotive supports the Cluster Autoscaler component only on the Packet platform.
+Currently Lokomotive supports the Cluster Autoscaler component only on the Equinix Metal platform.
 Support for other platforms will be added in the future.

 Cluster Autoscaler component configuration example: